BU-CS320/Spring-2019/project/INSTRUCTIONS.md

 We recommend:
 * You can start with your implementation for the last homework and simply add these operators in their appropriate places by consulting the <a href="https://self-learning-java-tutorial.blogspot.com/2016/04/haskell-operator-precedence.html">Haskell refference</a>.
 * You should modify the `EnvUnsafe` monad code to include logging (the `Writer` monad) using a `print` expression, as we did in a previous homework (because we will be adding the print and separator from [lang2](../assignments/week7/src/lang/Lang2.hs))
-* You should provide an eval(....) function to evaluate expressions in the AST into a suitable result type analogous to Val from the last homework; and it must use the EnvUnsafe monad in an essential way.
-(We expect this would involve lots of do expressions, but you may write them in the primitive "bind" style if you wish :-)
+* You should provide an `eval` function to evaluate expressions in the `Ast` into a suitable result type analogous to `EnvUnsafe Env  Val` from the last homework; it should use the modified `EnvUnsafe` monad.
 * Start early!

 ### Additional ("Mix-In") Features